fortitudo-tech/fortitudo.tech/docs/source/index.rst

 This package allows you to explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization in Python.
-For a high-level introduction, see this `YouTube video <https://youtu.be/FOiY8aRVC90>`_ and `Medium article <https://medium.com/@ft_anvo/entropy-pooling-and-cvar-portfolio-optimization-in-python-ffed736a8347>`_.
+See this `YouTube playlist <https://www.youtube.com/playlist?list=PLfI2BKNVj_b2rurUsCtc2F8lqtPWqcs2K>`_ for a walkthrough of the package's functionality and examples.
+For a high-level introduction to the investment framework, see this `YouTube video <https://youtu.be/FOiY8aRVC90>`_ and `Medium article <https://medium.com/@ft_anvo/entropy-pooling-and-cvar-portfolio-optimization-in-python-ffed736a8347>`_.

 The package is intended for advanced users who are comfortable specifying